-- Be diligent and stay safe and healthy while keeping others healthy too. - Mask up for safety & cover both nose & mouth. - Stay at least 6-feet from others - Perform hand hygiene before and after removing a face mask - Wash hands frequently with soap and water for at least 20 seconds - Avoid touching your eyes, nose, and mouth because they are entry points for germs to get into your body - Clean and disinfect frequently touched objects and surfaces - Monitor your health daily - Be alert for symptoms of fever, cough, shortness of breath, & other symptoms - Follow the Centers for Disease Control (CDC) guidance - Call the hospital Incident Command Center or the hospital supervisor if you have been exposed.
-Reach them through the hospital telecommunication mainline (344-9630) even 24 hours-a-day. - Be kind & encourage others. - De-brief and support each other, share feelings and strategies for stress. - Stress-awareness is crucial, especially during COVID-19. - Feeling tired, frustrated, irritated, over-whelmed, angry?
-Reach out to others.
-Connect with friends and family to support each other during the roller-coaster of challenges. - Share the National Suicide Prevention Lifeline with others who need to talk.
-1-800-273-TALK (8255). - Reaching out for help is a sign of strength & wisdom. - Hospital-Associated Infections (HAI): caused by viral, bacterial, and fungal pathogens.
+- Be diligent and stay safe and healthy while keeping others healthy too. - Perform hand hygiene before and after removing a face mask - Wash hands frequently with soap and water for at least 20 seconds - Avoid touching your eyes, nose, and mouth because they are entry points for germs to get into your body - Clean and disinfect frequently touched objects and surfaces - Be alert for symptoms of fever, cough, shortness of breath, & other symptoms

+• Hospital-Associated Infections (HAI): caused by viral, bacterial, and fungal pathogens.
 Patients can be exposed to these organisms from healthcare personnel, medical equipment or devices, or hospital environment.
-More than 50% of HAIs are preventable.
+Up to 70 percent of certain cases of healthcare-acquired infections (HAIs) may be preventable with current evidence-based strategy.